stryker-mutator/stryker-js/packages/stryker-jest-runner/README.md

 * `jest-cli`
 * `jest-runtime`

-For the current versions, see the `peerDependencies` section in the [package.json](https://github.com/stryker-mutator/stryker-jest-runner/blob/master/package.json).
+For the minimum supported versions, see the `peerDependencies` section in [package.json](https://github.com/stryker-mutator/stryker-jest-runner/blob/master/package.json).
+For all supported version, see the `env` section in [.travis.yml](https://github.com/stryker-mutator/stryker-jest-runner/blob/master/.travis.yml).

 ## Configuring

 For the time being, the Jest runner uses a default configuration.
 But pull requests are - obviously - welcome.

-### Load the plugin
+### Loading the plugin

 In order to use the `stryker-jest-runner` it must be loaded in the Stryker mutation testing framework via the Stryker configuration.
 The easiest way to achieve this, is *not have a `plugins` section* in your config file.
 That way, all `node_modules` starting with `stryker-` will be loaded.

-### Use the test runner
+### Using the test runner

 In order to use Jest as the test runner, you simply specify it in your config file: `testRunner: 'jest'`.
 Note that coverageAnalysis is not yet supported, so you must explicitly set it to `off` in your Stryker configration.
+Again, pull requests are - obviously - welcome.

+## Contributing

+Before you start hacking along, make sure to install a supported version of Jest inside your working copy.
+The versions supported are listed above.